obonaventure/cnp3/book/network/network.rst

 .. index:: Maximum Transmission Unit, MTU

 A second problem for IPv4 is the heterogeneity of the datalink layer.
 IPv4 is used above many very different datalink layers.
 Each datalink layer has its own characteristics and as indicated earlier, each datalink layer is characterised by a maximum frame size.
 From IP's viewpoint, a datalink layer interface is characterised by its `Maximum Transmission Unit (MTU)`.
 The MTU of an interface is the largest IPv4 packet (including header) that it can send.
-The table below provides some common MTU sizes.
+The table below provides some common MTU sizes [#f6lowpan]_.

 ==============      ==================
 Datalink layer      MTU